Skip to main content

 What will I learn?

-Level 1 Certificate in Introduction to Health, Social Care, and Children's and Young People's Settings
+NCFE Level 1 Certificate in Introduction to Health, Social Care and Children’s and Young People’s Settings

-- Principles and Values: Understand the core principles and values that underpin health and social care, including respect, dignity, and confidentiality.
+Gain an understanding of the core values that underpin care, including respect, dignity, equality, and confidentiality.

-Throughout the programme, you will engage in practical activities, discussions, and assessments that will help you apply your learning in real-world scenarios.
-By the end of the course, you will be equipped with the knowledge and skills to pursue a fulfilling career in health and social care, making a positive impact on the lives of those you support.
+Throughout the programme, you will take part in practical activities, discussions, and assessments that support you to apply your learning in real-life contexts.
+By the end of the course, you will have the knowledge and confidence to progress into further study or take your first steps into the health and care sector.

 Industry placement, field trips and guest speakers